deeputech/deeputech.github.io/_posts/2019-07-12-reflection-on-golang.md

 This is where the love-hate relationship starts, Go is a simple language which is nice but at times it feels too simple & verbose and coming from Java/JavaScript ecosystem you are spoiled with some nice features & syntax sugars which IMO makes the code more expressive and helps to keep it DRY.
 The things that I miss the most are
 - Generics: This is currently [being considered](https://go.googlesource.com/proposal/+/master/design/go2draft-generics-overview.md) in the next major iteration of Go, but until then this just makes you repeat code unnecessarily.
 I have lost count of the number of times I had to repeat the same block of code for different types where Generics would have kept it nice and simple.
 This is also one reason you don't see libraries like Lodash for Go.
 - Standard error handling: This also seems to be [coming](https://go.googlesource.com/proposal/+/master/design/go2draft-error-handling-overview.md) in the next major iteration of Go but until it lands I can complain.
 Anyone writing Go will remember doing `if err != nil` uncountable times in your code.
 Removing those might cut the codebase in size by at least 20%
-- Default values: Would love to see this in Go, this is quite useful.
+- Default values: I would love to see this in Go, this is quite useful.
 Maybe I'm just spoiled by JS.

 ### Too much boilerplate(not suitable for DRY)

 Go being too simple means you would have to write a lot of code as the language doesn't offer constructs like map, reduce, and so on, and add the lack of generic on top means you would end up writing a lot of utility code and a lot of that will be repeated to accommodate different types.
-Imagine writing a map function in Go, you would have to write one for every combination of Map that can be used.
+Imagine writing a map function in Go, you would have to write one for every combination of maps that can be used.
 These factors don't make it easy to do DRY programming in Go.

 ### Dependency management

 The dependency management in the Go ecosystem feels immature and too basic compared to other mainstream languages.
 Importing packages from Git is nice but it also makes it more fragile.
 What can go wrong when you are depending on a Git branch on your production application right!
 There is no way to use relative dependencies(Can't beat NPM link!).
-These problems are similar to the issues with dependency range in Node package managers.
+These problems are similar to the issues with the dependency range in Node package managers.
 Glide seems to be a popular choice but still is not as mature as solutions in other languages.
 In the project, I work on we used Gradle along with [Gogradle](https://github.com/gogradle/gogradle) and though it works fine the developer experience is not as good as using Gradle/Maven for Java project or using NPM on a NodeJS project.

 ### Source code in GOPATH